matt-tekly/tekly-packages/Packages/ca.tekly.simulant/readme.md

 ### Todo

-- Systems
-  - There is no systems structure.
-Should Simulant provide this or leave it up to the user?
-- Serialization should support ignoring certain components
-- Make a query object that can destructure into the components you want to modify
 - There are a bunch of constants for capacity that need to be configurable
 - Should queries be able to be disposed/disconnected?
 - Check for leaked Entities
   - A leaked entity is an entity that exists with no components
-- Destroying the entity when it has no more components can seem a little weird
-  - Not sure this is the right approach
 - Test an integration with Data Models